Derek Swan: International career

 Swan was capped at schoolboy, youth, under-21 and under-23 level for the Republic of Ireland.
 He also played for the League of Ireland XI against Al-Ahly.

 He played at the 1985 FIFA World Youth Championship.

 Personal life

-His father playeda s a goalkeeper for Bohemians, as well as Drogheda and Athlone.
+His father played as a goalkeeper for Bohemians and Drogheda and Athlone.
 His uncle, Maurice Swan, was also a goalkeeper.
 His cousin, former defender Tony McDonnell, had a 13-year career with UCD.
 His son, Ryan, is also a footballer; both father and son have played for Bohemian.